-Here are the facts about Amex instant card numbers:
+What you should know about the Amex instant card numbers:

-You can get an Amex instant card number if you apply online, but not over the phone or by mail.
+You can get an Amex instant card number if you apply online or over the phone, but not if you apply by mail.

 Amex instant card numbers come with an expiration date and security code.
 This way, you can use your card before it arrives in the mail.

-According to Amex, whether you get an instant number depends on whether Amex is able to immediately verify your identity from the information on your application.
+According to Amex, whether you get an instant number depends on their ability to immediately verify your identity from the info provided on your application.

 If you receive an instant card number, you’ll be able to use it anywhere Amex is accepted.